microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ## 🚀 Challenge

 JavaScript is notorious for its surprising ways of handling datatypes on occasion.
 Do a bit of research on these 'gotchas'.
 For example: case sensitivity can bite!
 Try this in your console: `let age = 1; let Age = 2; age == Age` (resolves `false` -- why?).
 What other gotchas can you find?

+It will return false because age = 1 and Age = 2.
+So 1 is not equal to 2.
+1 != 2

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://ashy-river-0debb7803.1.azurestaticapps.net/quiz/8)